 Wear protective clothing and headgear.
 Wearing a helmet approved by the Department of Transportation could save your life or help you avoid a serious head injury if you are involved in a crash.

 In addition, the National Highway Traffic Safety Administration recommends that you drive "defensively."
 In other words, do not assume that other motorists are always going to see you.
 Be particularly cautious when riding through intersections, as that is where 50% of crashes between motorcycles and other motorists take place.

 Of course, you always want to abide by traffic laws - such as the posted speed limit - and refrain from dangerous behaviors.
 For instance, do not ride if you are under the influence of alcohol or drugs and avoid distractions when on the road.

 Talk to a personal injury attorney after a motorcycle crash

 Other motorists are often to blame for accidents involving motorcycles; however, the consequences for the motorcyclist are typically the most severe.
 If you have been involved in a motorcycle crash, you may need to take time off work to recover.

-After a collision, you should not have to worry about how you're going to pay your medical bills or afford the time off work.
+After a collision, you should not have to worry about how you are going to pay your medical bills or afford the time off work.
 Talk to the attorneys at Maynard & Harris Attorneys at Law, PLLC to ensure you have people working diligently on your behalf to protect your interests.